One Commerce Square

 One Commerce Square is a 30-story skyscraper in Downtown Memphis which is locally referred to as the "iBank Tower".
 The building was formerly known as the NBC Building and the SunTrust Building, and is the fourth tallest building in Memphis, Tennessee.
 The building is located at the corner of Monroe Avenue and South Main Street.

+History

 Construction

 Construction started in 1972 by the National Bank of Commerce (NBC), and the building was completed in 1973, preserving the original bank lobby that was built in 1929.
 One Commerce Square represents a modernism architectural style and is currently a Class A multi-tenant commercial office building in downtown Memphis.
 It was designed by local Memphis architect Roy Harrover who also designed the Memphis International Airport and Memphis College of Art.
 Locally, it became known as the "NBC Building."
 In 1984, NBC sold the building for $46.1 million.

 Foreclosure

-In 1996, the building was sold out of foreclosure for $21.7 million..
-The building was purchased in 1999 for $31.5 million by Jacksonville, FL-based Southcoast Capital Group, which operated as One Commerce Square LLC.
+The building was purchased in 1999 for $31.5 million by Jacksonville, Florida–based Southcoast Capital Group, which operated as One Commerce Square LLC.
 However, One Commerce Square LLC defaulted on a $24.5 million loan dated December 20, 2002, through Archon Financial LP.